Facebook Pixel Satisfactory Academic Progress | Western Kentucky University

 II.
 STUDENT ELIGIBILITY

-To be officially admitted to the University a student must have a high school diploma, a GED certificate, or proof home school completion.
+To be officially admitted to the University a student must have a high school diploma, a GED certificate, or proof of home school completion.
 Undergraduates receiving financial aid must be admitted in good standing, degree-seeking, and taking courses applicable to their degree program.
 Graduate students must be officially admitted to a program of study in good standing and taking courses applicable to their degree program.

 III.
 QUALITATIVE PROGRESS: Grade-Point Average (GPA)